Now is not the time to be placing new limits on insurance agent liability.

 The auto insurance industry wanted the new Michigan auto insurance law.
 They pushed for it.
 Their lobbyists drafted large parts of it.
 They have shamelessly praised the law for providing big savings when they know those savings are very likely never going to materialize.
 And they have conveniently remained silent about the enormous new profits that auto insurance companies will reap under the new law by capping their exposure to medical bills through PIP caps and medical fee schedules.

-Yet, at the same time, the auto insurance industry also wants to insulate insurance agent liability as insurance agents are going to have to now explain all of these changes to a largely unsuspecting public that largely does not understand our auto law.
+Yet, at the same time, the auto insurance industry also wants to insulate insurance agent liability as they are going to have to now explain all of these changes to a largely unsuspecting public that largely does not understand our auto law.
 They want to make these insurance agents effectively immune from the harm they cause if they are negligent in performing their jobs.

 What is so bad about placing limits on insurance agent liability?